Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Robust Orlicz spaces: definition and first properties

 \subsection{An alternative path to robust Orlicz spaces}

-In this section, we focus on a way to translate the concept of Orlicz spaces to a robust setting \textit{without} using a robust Luxemburg norm and the worst-case approach represented by the supremum over all models $\P\in\CP$.
-One may indeed wonder if this modelling assumption is actually necessary to produce the largest commodity space on which the analytic behaviour of utility can be captured well with respect to any model considered in the uncertainty profile.
+{In this subsection, we focus on a concept of robust Orlicz spaces which does not require the worst-case ansatz in the definition of a robust Luxemburg norm over all models $\P\in\CP$, cf.\ \eqref{eq.luxemburg}.
+We have already sketched in Section~\ref{sec:agents} the economic application of studying (variational) preferences of a cloud of agents simultaneously.
+This point of view does not seem to require the modelling assumption of the worst case {\em a priori} to produce the largest commodity space on which the analytic behaviour of each preference relation involved can be captured well.
 An alternative would be provided by the space

-A special case of this space has, e.g., been studied in \cite{Nutz} and \cite{MR2842089}.
-One can show that $\mf L^\Phi(\CP)$ is a vector sublattice of $L^0(\CP)$.
-Moreover, independent of $\Phi$, $L^\Phi(\CP)\subset\mf L^\Phi(\CP)$ holds \textit{a priori}, and the inclusion can be strict as the following example demonstrates.
+A special case of this space has, e.g., been studied in \cite{Nutz,MR2842089}.
+The space $\mf L^\Phi(\CP)$ collects minimal agreement among all agents under consideration, that is, they all can attach a well-defined utility to each of the objects in $\mf L^\Phi(\CP)$.} One can show that $\mf L^\Phi(\CP)$ is a vector sublattice of $L^0(\CP)$.
+Moreover, the inclusion $L^\Phi(\CP)\subset\mf L^\Phi(\CP)$ holds independently of $\Phi$ and can be strict, as the following example demonstrates.

-\begin{example} \ Fix two constants $0<c<1<C$ and consider the case where $\Om=\R$ is endowed with the Borel $\sigma$-algebra $\CF$, and $\CP$ is given by the set of all probability measures $\P$, which are equivalent to $\P^*:=\CN(0,1)$ with bounded density $c\le\frac{{\rm d}\P}{{\rm d}\P^*}\le C$.
+\begin{example} \ Fix two constants $0<c<1<C$ and consider the case where $\Om=\R$ is endowed with the Borel $\sigma$-algebra $\CF$, and $\CP$ is given by the set of all probability measures $\P$ which are equivalent to $\P^*:=\CN(0,1)$ with bounded density $c\le\frac{{\rm d}\P}{{\rm d}\P^*}\le C$.
 Moreover, fix a partition $(\CP_n)_{n\in\N}$ of $\CP$ into nonempty sets.
 We set

 Then,

 and thus $U\in\mf L^\Phi(\CP)$ if $U\colon \Om\to \R$ is the identity, i.e., $U\sim\CN(0,1)$ under $\P^*$.
 However, Stirling's formula implies that, for all $\al>0$,

 and $U\notin L^\Phi(\CP)$ follows.
 It is easy to see that $\mf L^\Phi(\CP)$ is a Fr\'echet space, but not a Banach space. \end{example}